 All prospective music majors and minors must audition prior to registration.
-Students may also arrange an audition prior to the semester of enrollment by contacting the Dean of the School of Arts and Sciences when scheduling a visit to the university.
+Students may also arrange an audition prior to the semester of enrollment by contacting the Dean of the School of Arts and Sciences when scheduling a visit to the University.

 Prospective students should prepare two contrasting selections for the audition that demonstrate technique and musicality.
 In addition, students will be asked to sight read music in their proficiency.
-A Music Theory test is given to assess the student's needs in the areas of music fundamentals, aural skills, and sight singing.
-This test is administered prior to registration.
+A Music Theory test and an Ear Training test are given to assess the student's needs in the areas of music fundamentals and aural skills.
+These tests are administered prior to registration.